nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/LOOPS.md

 #### Output:
 ```
-One of my interests is: hiking.
+One of my interests is: reading.
 One of my interests is: coding.
-One of my interests is: math.
+One of my interests is: crying at videos of soldiers reuniting with dogs.
-One of my interests is: 30 Rock.
+One of my interests is: The Marvelous Mrs. Maisel.
-One of my interests is: pizza.
+One of my interests is: cryptids.
 ```

 ### 3. Favorite Interest
 - Refactor your loop from the previous exercise.
 Pick one of your interests as your absolute favorite interest.
 Add a conditional to your loop to check if each interest in the array is your favorite.
 When the loop gets to your favorite interest, it should print `"My absolute favorite interest is:"` followed by the name of your interest.
 Any other interests can be printed the same way that they were in the previous exercise.
 ##### Output:
 ```
-One of my interests is: hiking.
+One of my interests is: reading.
 My absolute favorite interest is: coding.
-One of my interests is: math.
+One of my interests is: crying at videos of soldiers reuniting with dogs.
-One of my interests is: 30 Rock.
+One of my interests is: The Marvelous Mrs. Maisel.
-One of my interests is: pizza.
+One of my interests is: cryptids.
 ```
 ## Push it (Real Good) to Github
 ---